 *Update* We have archived this page and are no longer making updates here.
 For curated opportunity postings for students, alumni, and others, please sign up for our mailing list or view past issues.
 To find other job search resources, please visit our updated page here.

-Employers: We post Baltimore & D.C. area job, internship, and performance opportunity notices that we deem of interest to Peabody students on this site, as well as on the Handshake app.
-If you have an opportunity you’d like to share with Peabody students and recent alumni, or would like to hire Peabody performers for an upcoming event, please visit the Performer Referral/Job Posting Request page.
-Thanks for your interest in working with us!
+Employers: We post notices for Baltimore & DC area jobs, internships, and performance opportunities that we deem of interest to Peabody students and alumni.
+We also post notices on Handshake.
+If you would like to share an opportunity with this community or hire Peabody performers for an upcoming event, please visit the Performer Referral/Job Posting Request page.
+Thank you for your interest in working with us!

 Posted: December 9, 2020 | PERFORMANCE | TEACHING | ARTS ADMIN | REMOTE

-Peabody’s LAUNCH programs are still happening virtually this spring!
+Peabody’s LAUNCH programs are happening virtually this spring!
 These are opportunities for students to develop performance and engagement skills in a community setting.
-Most programs are paid and range from long-term residencies to one-time performances, including settings such as senior living facilities, healthcare facilities, libraries, and many more.
+Most programs are paid and range from long-term residencies to one-time performances.
+Students can gain experience in settings such as senior living facilities, healthcare facilities, libraries, and more.
 Most applications are due February 22, 2021.
 Apply on Handshake and visit this link to learn more about each program.

 Notice: LAUNCHPad maintains this site for Peabody students and alumni.
 While they may access information from external parties through this website, Peabody and JHU do not actively endorse said parties or information.
 Site users should check the credentials of any employer and/or publisher and contact LAUNCHPad with questions should they arise.
 Additionally, Peabody and JHU are not responsible for any misinformation provided by external parties, or for the results obtained from using such misinformation.